jhorn00/FinDash/dev/README.md

 # Development
-This directory contains the base files necessary to deploy a developer environment
+This directory contains the files for deployment a developer environment.

 ## Notes
 - At present, stopping the deployment will result in the database being cleared.